pynufft/pynufft/README.md

 If you find pynufft useful, please cite:

-<cite>Lin, Jyh-Miin.
+Lin, Jyh-Miin.
 "Python Non-Uniform Fast Fourier Transform (PyNUFFT): An Accelerated Non-Cartesian MRI Package on a Heterogeneous Platform (CPU/GPU)."
-Journal of Imaging 4.3 (2018): 51.<\cite>
+Journal of Imaging 4.3 (2018): 51.

 Note the kernel is based on the Fessler and Sutton's min-max NUFFT algorithm.
 Please cite their work, as follows:
-<cite>Fessler JA, Sutton BP.
+Fessler JA, Sutton BP.
 Nonuniform fast Fourier transforms using min-max interpolation.
-IEEE Trans Signal Process 2003;51(2):560-574. <\cite>
+IEEE Trans Signal Process 2003;51(2):560-574.

 Please open an issue if you have any question related to pynufft.